OfficeDev/Word-Add-in-TypeScript-Canvas/ReadMe.md

 ## How to install certificates

 You'll need a certificate to run this sample since add-in commands require HTTPS and since add-in commands are UI-less, you can't accept invalid certificates.
-Run [gen-cert.sh](#gen-cert.sh) to create the certificate and then you'll need to install ca.crt into your Trusted Root Certification Authorities store (Windows).
+Run [./gen-cert.sh](#gen-cert.sh) to create the certificate and then you'll need to install ca.crt into your Trusted Root Certification Authorities store (Windows).

 ## How to setup and run the app